$21.00 – $53.00

-When you’re planting, just rub a little bit of inoculant onto the root ball of the plant, 1 teaspoon for small plants and 2-3 teaspoons for bigger plants.
+When you’re planting, just rub a little bit of inoculant onto the root ball of the plant.

 How Much Do You Need?

-There’s approximately 300ml in 1/2 pound of inoculant.
+There’s a little more than 300ml in 1/2 pound of inoculant.

 When I’m planting small plants, I don’t measure.
-I just rub some powder onto 1 side of the root ball, less than 1/4 teaspoon for little ‘starts’ such as tomato plants, and more like 1/2 teaspoon for a 1-3 gallon pot.
+I just rub some powder onto 1 side of the root ball, less than 1/4 teaspoon for little “starts” such as tomato plants, and more like 1 teaspoon for a 1-gallon pot and 2 teaspoons for a 5-gallon pot.
 A little is all that’s needed.

 If you’re planting seedlings, that 1/2 pound can do up to 800 of them if you mix it in water and spray the roots, or just very lightly dip the roots into the powder.
 For trees, 1/2 pound will do about 30 of them – that’s 2 teaspoons per tree.

 Use 300ml (1/2 pound) per 1/3 acre worth of seed if you’re going to be mixing it in with your seed before sowing.

 That means if you’re seeding a typical home lawn, 1/2 pound will be more than plenty, as 1.5 Tablespoons per 1000 square feet is all you need to mix with the seed.
 If you’re seeding vegetables, 1/2 pound will be even more than more than plenty – they just need an incredibly light dusting.